440 Huntington Avenue

 Boston, MA 02115

-Mitesh is a PhD student studying formal methods in the Computer Science program at Northeastern University’s College of Computer and Information Science, advised by Professor Pete Manolios.
+Mitesh is a PhD student studying formal methods in the Computer Science program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Pete Manolios.
 He is a member of the Computer-Aided Reasoning Lab and currently working on a refinement-based approach to the verification of reactive systems.

 In 2002, Mitesh earned his bachelor’s degree in electrical engineering from the Indian Institute of Technology, located in Kanpur, India.
 Before joining the PhD program in 2010, Mitesh worked in the microprocessor industry for over eight years.